szll/planetry/README.md

 #### Functions and constants available in LuaVM

 Currently available Go functions in Lua scope are:
+ - `getBodyById(id string) *Body`: returns a body of the current scene by its id; the name is specified in the scene file
  - `getBodyByName(name string) *Body`: returns a body of the current scene by its name; the name is specified in the scene file
  - `getSteps() int`: returns the simulation steps (currently days)
  - `setPaused(paused bool)`: pauses or unpauses the simulation, depending on the `paused` value